 Because every business is different, therefore every website should reflect that.

 Maybe you want a similar service to others that have gone before you, but your customers will be different and may want different things.
-A website should reflect the needs of your customer and that is an individual experience.
-Therefore, although template websites will tick boxes, it will not fulfil the unique journey that your customers want travel and that you will want to take them on.
+A website should reflect the needs of your customer, and that is an individual experience.
+Therefore, although template websites will tick boxes, it will not fulfil the unique journey that your customers want to travel and that you will want to take them on.

 For some services, you may want an enquiry and other times you may want to sell.
 You need to be able to tailor a journey for your unique customers.
-Your website needs to address those needs if you want your website to be successful.
+Your website needs to address those needs if you want your site to be successful.

 Therefore, it’s less likely to be and give you a return on your investment.
-If someone wants to sell you a website and all they want is some text and some photos then you have to question how successful that website will be.
-If you want a successful website, the designers need to understand your business and the requirements of your users before they will even look at the content.
+If someone wants to sell you a website and all they want is some text and some photos, then you have to question how successful that website will be.
+If you want a successful site, the designers need to understand your business and the requirements of your users before they will even look at the content.

 Functionality is about what your website does.
 You’ve now decided what the customer journey is, but how do we make that happen?